Helped ŠKODA boost customer confidence and financial plan conversions, increasing satisfaction by 45%.

 Background

-Customers found SKODA’s financial offers overwhelming due to the amount of plans available to them.
-Customers struggled to decide which option was best for their situation, leading to decision frustration and drop-offs in the purchasing journey.
+Customers found ŠKODA’s financial offers overwhelming due to the amount of plans available to them.
+This led to decision fatigue, increased confusion, and frequent drop offs during the purchase journey.

 Challenge